 Here is how to plunge your drain:

-• You will need to use a cup plunger specifically for sinks, and flange plunger if you are dealing with a blocked toilet.
+You will need to use a cup plunger specifically for sinks and a flange plunger if you are dealing with a blocked toilet.

 Keep in mind that using chemical drain cleaners is not advised because they contain harsh ingredients that are corrosive.
 Over time, the damage may call for drain line repair or drain line replacement sooner than necessary.